 - Projects that educate and raise awareness, among young people, of the benefits and importance of biodiversity and a healthy local environment, and/or how they can contribute to environmental and biodiversity improvement.
 For example, installation of interpretive signage, creating of biodiversity-themed posters, an educational talk from a local scientist or environmental volunteering group working in wildlife conservation, citizen science activities in which students collect data about their local environment and the plants and animals that live there.

 Examples of projects that address both of the key focus areas include:

 - Independent student project work researching threats to biodiversity such as pest plants and animals, habitat loss, climate change etc. (education focus), paired with an on-ground handson weeding or planting activity in a local reserve, where students can apply their learnings (on-ground focus).

 - In-class learning activities focused on protecting Victorian threatened species (education focus) paired with a nest box installation and monitoring program to support a local threatened species (providing both environmental outcomes [habitat creation] and educational outcomes for students who learn apply and reinforce in-class learnings by participating in the nest box monitoring).

 The 2019 Victorian Junior Landcare and Biodiversity Grants are open to any school (primary or secondary), kindergarten, childcare centre, Scouts or Girl Guides, or youth group in Victoria.

 To be eligible, schools or groups must work with young people (preferably under the age of 18).

+Organisations operating in Victoria, including community-based organisations, that provide service or facilities are required to meet the Child Safe Standards.
 Applicants will be required to declare that they comply with the Child Safe Standards as part of their application submission.